noslowdwn/VoidFall/README.md

  - Specify that only one action will be executed randomly!
  - Also, can be enabled debug mode to view any errors in console
  - And provided updates checker for your comfort
- - optimized (90% code runs async and config doesn't cals every time)
+ - Optimized (90% code runs async and config doesn't cals every time)
+ - You can execute many actions when players reaching the selected cords
+   - Command from console
+   - Command from player
+   - Send message
+   - Send message to all online players
+   - Play sound
+   - Show a message in above hotbar (In actionbar)
+   - Show a message on display (In Title/Subtitle)
+   - Give an effect
+   - Teleport to specified location
+   - Change gamemode
+ - Enable or disable updates checker

 ## Commands and Permissions